hashicorp/terraform-provider-aws/website/docs/r/wafv2_web_acl.html.markdown

 * `allow` - (Optional) Instructs AWS WAF to allow the web request.
 See [Allow](#action) below for details.
 * `block` - (Optional) Instructs AWS WAF to block the web request.
 See [Block](#block) below for details.
 * `captcha` - (Optional) Instructs AWS WAF to run a Captcha check against the web request.
 See [Captcha](#captcha) below for details.
+* `challenge` - (Optional) Instructs AWS WAF to run a check against the request to verify that the request is coming from a legitimate client session.
+See [Challenge](#challenge) below for details.
 * `count` - (Optional) Instructs AWS WAF to count the web request and allow it.
 See [Count](#count) below for details.

 ### Override Action